polterguy/polterguy.github.io/getting-started/index.md

   image: /assets/images/getting-started.png
 ---

 The easiest way to get started with Magic is to [signup for a cloudlet at AINIRO.IO](https://ainiro.io).
 However, if you want to install Magic on your own server, this is very much possible.
-The second easiest way to get started is to use the Docker images.
+The easiest way to do this is to use the Docker images.

 ## Using Docker